Food as Medicine: It's Not Just a Fringe Idea Anymore

 "It's a different paradigm of how to treat disease," says Dr. Brenda Rea, who helps run the family and preventive medicine residency program at Loma Linda University School of Medicine.

-Choosing What Foods to Prescribe
+Choosing which foods to prescribe

 The lifestyle medicine subspecialty is designed to train doctors in how to prevent and treat disease, in part, by changing patients' nutritional habits.
 The medical center and school at Loma Linda also has a food pantry and kitchen for patients.